-Democrat Suggests “Boss Of Everybody” Stephen Miller Is Pulling Trump’s Strings On Immigration
+Democrat Suggests ‘Boss Of Everybody’ Stephen Miller Is Pulling Trump’s Strings On Immigration

 — CNN Politics (@CNNPolitics) April 14, 2019

 Under discussion when Nadler made his comment was a policy proposal confirmed Friday by the Trump Administration.
 Under the proposed approach, immigrants detained at the border would be relocated to so-called “sanctuary cities” around the country where they would presumably await their prescribed day in court.
-The move is largely understood to be a retaliatory gesture against Democrats, who tend to support such cities, where as a matter of policy law enforcement avoids looking into documentation or immigration status in connection with investigations.
+The move is largely understood to be a retaliatory gesture against Democrats, who tend to support such cities, whereas a matter of policy law enforcement avoids looking into documentation or immigration status in connection with investigations.
 The approach is intended to encourage even undocumented immigrants to work with law enforcement and participate in the community without fear of harassment or deportation.

 Nadler has since characterized the plan as “both morally repugnant and probably illegal.”

-Trump stands by the assertion that the policy is his alone, though he as praised Miller for his work on issues of immigration.
+Trump stands by the assertion that the policy is his alone, though he has praised Miller for his work on issues of immigration.